Introducing EU Data Hosting to power your CX programs globally, without any friction. Learn more ➝

 • You can do A/B testing for deciding on which channels you should use among the various available alternatives.

-• You should be omnipresent for your product users to make it easy for sharing feedback in case they want to proactively share feedback regarding your product.
+• You should be omnipresent for your product users to make it easy to share feedback in case they want to proactively share feedback regarding your product.

 • Use an effective Product Feedback tool for the purpose that lets you not only collect feedback but also assists you in the further journey of taking action on feedback.